Summer Mediterranean Farro Salad (Vegan)

 Closing Thoughts

-The flavor and texture combinations in this salad are really lovely and interesting.
+The flavor and texture combinations in this summer farro salad are really lovely and interesting.
 There's chewy and nutty farro, tender summer veggies, aromatic fresh basil, crunchy pine nuts, and some sweet juicy grapes to round it all out.
-The vinaigrette is both tangy and sweet, and decidedly Italian-leaning in its flavors.
+The vinaigrette is both tangy and sweet.

 This is the salad to solve all your summer and fall garden over-abundances!
-Anything that can be eaten raw can end up in here successfully.
-The more veggies you use, the more interesting your flavors, textures, and colors will be.
+Anything that can be eaten raw can end up in in this vegetable farro salad successfully.
+The more veggies you use, the more interesting the flavors, textures, and colors will be.
+So next time you're planning a party or going to a potluck, make sure this confetti farro salad is on the menu.

 Share It!